tanifhowlader/frigatebird-chla-analysis/README.md

 # Output

-Map of all frigatebird tracks by individual bird ID Chlorophyll-a concentration overlaid on a selected track, highlighting productivity zones
+Map of all frigatebird tracks by individual bird ID

+Chlorophyll-a concentration overlaid on a selected track, highlighting productivity zones

-## Data Description
+# Data Description
-# Raw Data Source
+## Raw Data Source
 All frigatebird tracking data originate from:
 Movebank: DataOne Repository – 10.24431/rw1k8ez
-This dataset includes GPS tracking of Great Frigatebirds (Fregata minor) in the Pacific Ocean, deployed with E-Obs tags and archived in Movebank.
+This dataset includes GPS tracking of Great Frigatebirds (Fregata minor) in the Pacific Ocean, deployed with E-Obs tags and archived in Movebank

-# frigatebird_tracks_cleaned.rds
+## frigatebird_tracks_cleaned.rds
 Description: Cleaned version of the raw GPS data from the Movebank archive.

 Contents: A dataframe containing timestamped locations (Timestamp, LocationLat, LocationLong) and metadata (e.g., TagLocalIdentifier).

 Processing: Unreliable records with missing or duplicated coordinates were removed; timestamps were formatted into POSIXct.
 No environmental variables are appended yet.

-#  frigatebird_tracks_combined.rds
+##  frigatebird_tracks_combined.rds
 Description: Combined cleaned GPS datasets from multiple birds into one master file.

 Contents: A merged dataset with standardized fields and time zones.

 Purpose: Enables cross-individual comparisons or population-level analyses.

-#  chlorophyll_download.nc
+##  chlorophyll_download.nc
 Description: A NetCDF file containing daily surface chlorophyll-a concentrations across the tracking domain.

 Source: MODIS Aqua ocean color product via ERDDAP (erdMBchlamday_LonPM180).